akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 13. Applied Visual Design
+# 13. Use the text-transform Property to Make Text Uppercase

 ## Description
 <section id='description'>